coenraadhuman/geeky/README.md

 - [VSCodium](https://hub.docker.com/r/linuxserver/vscodium): is a community-driven, freely-licensed binary distribution of Microsoft’s editor VS Code that runs in a container and accessible through the browser.
 - [Watchtower](https://github.com/containrrr/watchtower): automates container base image updates.

-<a id="sites"></a>
-### Sites

-- [AniChart](https://anichart.net/): great site for viewing the latest anime releases for the current season and past ones.
-- [Ars Technica](https://arstechnica.com/): is a website covering news and opinions in technology, science, politics, and society.
-- [ExtremeTech](https://www.extremetech.com/): is a technology weblog, launched in June 2001, which focuses on hardware, computer software, science and other technologies.
-- [Liliputing](http://liliputing.com/): Covering mobile tech news, tips and reviews with a focus on smartphones, tablets, notebook, and handheld computers as well as tiny desktop PCs.
-- [LinuxServer.io](https://www.linuxserver.io/): optimised, frequently updated community maintained container images.

 <a id="server-software"></a>
 ### Server Software